ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 -   Continuous process.

+-   Qualitative.
+Broad (avoid deep analysis).

--   Broader knowledge of the market will highlight:
+-   Goal is to highlight:

     -   Validity of your 'market type' assumption: new, existing, re-segment niche/price.